Big Tires = BigFun

-That post covered MOD1 front suspension updates and 6-piston Wilwood brake install from Mike Maier Inc as well as highlighted new wheels I was working on installing.
+That post covered MOD1 front suspension updates from Mike Maier Inc and Wilwood 140-10220 6 Piston Brake Kit install which highlighted new wheels I was working on installing.

 At the time, I wasn’t able to get the wheels to fit the way I wanted, even with spacers as the front wheels could only tuck in so far due to upper ball joint positioning that I had a mismatch of about 1.5″ per side between the front and rear of the car, a little silly looking to say the least!
 Click through for more.

 After lengthy discussions with Mike Maier, decided not to pursue a drop spindle route and decided needed to change up the rear end to make it work.
 Earlier, I’d gone in and put in Mike’s Panhard Bar, but since I was changing out the housing anyways, and thanks to a nice bonus, decided it was time to step up the game big time in the back.
 There are multiple options on the market to upgrade rear suspension on Mustangs, including various 4-link kits (which I’m not a big fan of), torque arm kits (which can sacrifice ground clearance), and one 3-link kit which is made by Street or Track, LLC.